 MCAT: The School of Medicine Columbia will continue to require a MCAT score for the

-your AMCAS application, please login to your AMCAS application and add your new MCAT
+submitting your AMCAS application, please login to your AMCAS application and add

-testing date.
-We will then receive your new score automatically from MCAT, once scores
+your new MCAT testing date.
+We will receive your new score automatically from MCAT,

 We're looking for a diverse group of students who are interested in making a big impact